kalley/jquery_wherenow/README.md

 relevant information at specific times during an event, and it would be different if you were actually at the event or you just had the app.

+Technically speaking, you could use the "panel" names in your onUpdate function to do whatever you wanted to do.
+I'm just using that nomenclature since that is where all of this started.

 ## Example Usage ##

     $.whereNow({